Access control model by sector

 Think of integrations as building blocks.
 The access-control model is the system you run day to day: who can enter, when they can enter, how guests are handled, who can delegate management, and how activity is reviewed.

-Sector examples
+Sector priorities

 - Private home — small number of users and doors, simple daily access, occasional guests.